 If you have neuropathy due to multiple myeloma, certain prescription medications may help.
 Some examples include gabapentin (Neurontin) and tricyclic antidepressant drugs.

 Multiple myeloma can also cause several types of health complications.
-Your doctor will also work to treat these as well.
+Your doctor will work to treat these as well.